tham-le/Darkly/3_recover/ressources/recover.md

 1. Remove hardcoded sensitive information from the client-side code. **_Store_ sensitive information securely on the _server-side_ and _retrieve_ it dynamically when needed**.

-2. Impliment server-side validation.
+2. Implement server-side validation.
 Develop robust server-side validation for all form submissions. **_Sanitize_ and _validate_ all user inputs before processing**.